richgieg/TournamentResults/README.md

 ----
 ## Install VirtualBox 4.3
 VirtualBox 4.3 is required for Vagrant to function.
 The steps for installing it vary depending on your operating system.
-You can find the installers for many operating systems [here](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3).
+You can find the installer for many operating systems [here](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3).

 If you happen to be using Ubuntu 15.04 (as I did for this project), you can try